cirello-io/moq/README.md

 ### How to use it

-Mocking interfaces is a nice way to write unit tests where you can easily control the behaviour of the mocked object.
+Mocking interfaces is a nice way to write unit tests where you can easily control the behavior of the mocked object.

 Moq creates a struct that has a function field for each method, which you can declare in your test code.